NelsonAlmonte/Buggie/README.md

 ## Usage

-To run the project go the `codeigniter` directory and run the following command:
+To start the project run the following command:

 ```sh
   php spark serve